stokesnetwork/stokes/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/stokesnetwork/stokes)
 [![Testnet](https://img.shields.io/badge/testnet-live-green.svg)](https://stokesnetwork.github.io/stokes)

+> **🧪 Currently in Public Testnet - [Join Testing Now!](#-quick-start-testnet)**

-**Stokes - also known as StokesCoin in its early release** is a proof-of-work, fair, decentralized cryptocurrency combining the speed of Kaspa's blockDAG with Bitcoin's proven halving economics.
+**Stokes** is a proof-of-work, fair-launch cryptocurrency combining the speed of Kaspa's blockDAG with Bitcoin's proven halving economics.

-> **"Kaspa’s speed with Bitcoin’s halving."**
+> **"Kaspa's speed with Bitcoin's halving."**

 Built on the PHANTOM protocol (a generalization of Nakamoto consensus), Stokes delivers instant confirmations with sub-second block times while maintaining a predictable, deflationary supply schedule.

+**🎯 Fair Launch Commitment:** Mainnet genesis will be generated on launch day to ensure no pre-mining and equal opportunity for all participants.

 ---